dynobo/PyctureStream/README.md

 ```

 - Open [./notebooks/kafka_wordcount.ipynb](./notebooks/kafka_wordcount.ipynb) in Jupyter and run as Consumer.
-- Use console as Producer to and create some stream events:
+- Use console as Producer to create some stream events:

  ```bash
  kafka-console-producer --broker-list localhost:9092 --topic wordcounttopic